On the characterization of constrained correlated equilibria in Markov games: Supporting results for Theorem

-\begin{proof} \begin{enumerate} \item Denote by $I=\{m\in[J+K^i])\ \lvert\ \xi_m(\alpha)=0,\, \forall \alpha\in H(\xi,\psi)\}$ the set of those inequality constraints \eqref{eq:LP_1} and \eqref{eq:LP_3} that are actually equality constraints for all feasible points.
+The key step in the proof is to verify a rank condition for the active constraints, which is ensured by Assumptions~\ref{ass:feasible_policies} and~\ref{ass:alt}.
+This prevents degeneracy and allows us to apply standard sensitivity results for linear programs.
+We now provide the full proof below. \begin{proof} \begin{enumerate} \item Denote by $I=\{m\in[J+K^i])\ \lvert\ \xi_m(\alpha)=0,\, \forall \alpha\in H(\xi,\psi)\}$ the set of those inequality constraints \eqref{eq:LP_1} and \eqref{eq:LP_3} that are actually equality constraints for all feasible points.
 Note that this set depends only on the limiting $LP^i$.
 In the following, we will show that:

 Suppose for now that Inequality \eqref{eq:rank_condition} holds, then, by \citep[Corollary~II.3.4]{dantzig1967continuity} it follows that either $\lim_{n\rightarrow\infty} H(\xi_n,\psi_n)=H(\xi,\psi)$ or $H(\xi_n,\psi_n)$ is empty infinitely often.
 By Assumption \ref{ass:feasible_policies} the set $H(\xi_n,\psi_n)$ is non-empty for all $n$ and therefore, by \citep[Corollary~II.3.4]{dantzig1967continuity} it follows that $\lim_{n\rightarrow\infty} H(\xi_n,\psi_n)=H(\xi,\psi)$.
 Thus, the conditions of \citep[Theorem~I.2.2]{dantzig1967continuity} are satisfied and applying it we obtain that $\lim\inf_{n\rightarrow\infty} M(\pi_n\mid H(\xi_n,\psi_n))\subseteq M(\pi\mid H(\xi,\psi))$.
 This concludes the proof of the first point.